 KlezKidz brings to life an interactive concert of Jewish music and mirth from around the world, including Jewish folk songs, Chassidic rock, Israeli, Yiddish swing, and works by contemporary Jewish composers.
-At a KlezKidz concert you’ll hear the wail of the clarinet and the rousing sound of Israeli music, see bottles being balanced on the heads of dancers, and maybe even learn some new dance steps yourself!
+At a KlezKidz concert, you’ll hear the wail of the clarinet and the rousing sound of Israeli music, see bottles being balanced on the heads of dancers, and maybe even learn some new dance steps!

 What started out in 1995 with a only few kids, augmented by musical parents, has grown into a 40-piece ensemble with regular rehearsals and a dozen yearly concerts.
-KlezKidz, sponsored by TBA, features instrumentalists from 8-years-old to 80.
+KlezKidz, sponsored by Temple Beth Am, features instrumentalists from 8 years old to 80.
 Performing alongside it is KidsChorus, a group of youthful singers, who often step into the audience to teach easy dances.

 Play with Us!

-For more information about KlezKidz, contact Music Director Wendy Marcus.
+For more information about KlezKidz, contact Wendy Marcus.

 On June 3rd and 4th at our Hats Off to Wendy celebration, we gathered to show appreciation to Wendy Marcus and her 31 yearsof service at Temple Beth Am.
 If you missed this special gathering, you can still enjoy some of the highlights...

 In our keepsake tribute book compiled by temple congregant Sandy Spear, you'll find photos, memories and sentiments expressed by those who were benefitted deeply by Wendy's work and friendship.